 Approximately 500 feet of the Cattle Point Road (road) located in the San Juan Island National Historical Park (park) is threatened by coastal erosion.
 Coastal wind and wave action is eroding the base of the bluff that supports the road.
-At current estimated rates of erosion, the bluff would become a concern for roadway failure in about 16 years; however, a large storm event could cause more rapid erosion.
-Failure of the road would cut off vehicular access to Cattle Point.
+At the current erosion rate, it is estimated that the bluff scarp would reach a point 2 feet horizontal-distance from the outside face of the guardrail post in about 14 years from present (i.e. 2026).
+It is expected that bluff erosion would continue progressively, eventually causing roadway damage and closure.
+Failure of the road would cut off vehicular access to the east end of the Cattle Point peninsula.

 Cattle Point Road provides the only road access to the Cattle Point area, which includes lands within the park as well as state and privately-owned land on the southeast tip of the island.
 The road allows pedestrians, bicyclists, and visitors traveling by vehicle to enjoy the features of the area.
-It is also the only road access to private property at the southeast tip of the island, which is home to approximately 270 residents.
+It is also the only road access to private property at the east end of the Cattle Point peninsula, which is home to approximately 270 residents.
 The road is classified as a rural major collector.
 The portion of road in the project area is owned and maintained by San Juan County.